2 Tips for Your Columbus HVAC System’s Condensate Drain Line

 Over the years, we have customized our service to meet the needs of our customers.
 We understand that no one wants to wait to get the air conditioning repairs they need for their home or business.

 Cleaning Your Drain Line

-Each year, it is recommended that you have a tech clean your drain line to make sure it is clear and ready for the summer’s heavy cooling and high humidity.
+Each year, it is recommended that you have a tech clean your drain line to make sure it is clear and ready for the summer’s heavy cooling and high humidity needs.

-If your drain line is not clearing properly or you think there may be structural damage suffered during the winter, call a Columbus air conditioning professional for a more thorough inspection.
+If your drain line is not clearing properly or if you think structural damage may have occurred during the winter, call a Columbus air conditioning professional for a more thorough inspection.
 If you have regular maintenance done on your AC system each spring, this should be part of the process so make sure you write down any questions you have for when the contractor visits your home.
 To schedule a service call today, give Quality Air Heating and Air Conditioning a call!